-In this paper, we summarize the key late Pleistocene mountain glacier chronologies currently available in Alaska.
-This is the first detailed review of mountain glacier chronology in Alaska since Hamilton's (1994).
-It benefits from a recent compilation of late Wisconsin statewide glacier extents (Kaufman and Manley, 2004) and a recent summary of Quaternary alpine glaciation in Alaska (Kaufman et al., 2004).
-The most complete and robust chronologies are from the Brooks Range (northern Alaska), the Alaska Range (central Alaska), and the Ahklun Mountains (southwestern Alaska).
-Late Wisconsin moraines are well dated in other parts of Alaska, for example on the Alaska Peninsula (Mann and Peteet, 1994; Stilwell and Kaufman, 1996) and the Kenai Peninsula (Reger and Pinney, 1996).
-Here, we focus on the sequences that include moraines deposited during both the late Wisconsin and the penultimate glaciations so the relative extent of glaciers through the late Pleistocene can be assessed.
+In this paper, we summarise the key Late Pleistocene mountain glacier chronologies currently available in Alaska.
+This is the first detailed review of mountain glacier chronology in Alaska since Hamilton (1994).
+It benefits from a recent

+Figure 1 Alaska, showing the extent of glacier ice during the late Wisconsin (from Kaufman and Manley, 2004; available online by Manley and Kaufman, 2002) and areas discussed in this paper where moraine sequences spanning the Late Pleistocene have been well dated.
+Inset shows extent of coalescent ice sheets over North America during the LGM (from Dyke et al., 2002).
+This figure is available in colour online at www.interscience. wiley.com/journal/jqs compilation of late Wisconsin state-wide glacier extents (Kaufman and Manley, 2004) and a recent summary of Quaternary alpine glaciation in Alaska (Kaufman et al., 2004).
+The most complete and robust chronologies are from the Brooks Range (northern Alaska), the Alaska Range (central Alaska) and the Ahklun Mountains (southwestern Alaska).
+Some Late Wisconsin moraines are dated in other parts of Alaska, for example on the Alaska Peninsula (Mann and Peteet, 1994; Stilwell and Kaufman, 1996) and the Kenai Peninsula (Reger and Pinney, 1996).
+Here, we focus on the sequences that include moraines deposited during both the late Wisconsin and the penultimate glaciations so the relative extent of glaciers through the Late Pleistocene can be assessed.
+In particular, we use this compilation of recently published chronologies to address a long-standing debate centred on the age of the penultimate glaciation in Alaska.

-The ages of late Pleistocene glacial features are primarily based on either cosmogenic exposure dating (mostly using 10Be) or 14C.
-Cosmogenic exposure ages from surface boulders on moraines date the glacier retreat and subsequent stabilization of the landform.
-Briner et al. (2005) discuss alternative interpretations of clusters of cosmogenic exposure ages from moraine boulders in Alaska and concluded that the oldest ages in a cluster generally yielded the best agreement with independent age information where available.
-Because this method relies heavily on just the single oldest age (excluding obvious outliers with inheritance; e.g., those that are >2 σ from the average of the others), Briner et al. (2005) reported moraine ages as the range between the oldest age and the average age (excluding outliers).
+The ages of Late Pleistocene glacial features are primarily based on either cosmogenic exposure dating (mostly using 10Be) or 14C dating.
+Cosmogenic exposure ages from surface boulders on moraines date the glacier retreat and subsequent stabilisation of the landform.
+Briner et al. (2005) discussed alternative interpretations of clusters of cosmogenic exposure ages from moraine boulders in Alaska and concluded that the oldest ages in a cluster generally yielded the best agreement with independent age information where available.
+Because this method relies heavily on just the single oldest age (excluding obvious outliers with inheritance; e.g. those that are $>2\sigma$ from the average of the others), Briner et al. (2005) reported moraine ages as the range between the oldest age and the average age (excluding outliers).
 All cosmogenic exposure ages reported here are also presented in this way.
 The uncertainty listed following the average age represents the 1σ variability among boulders.
-Additional uncertainties result from shielding effects related to snow cover and rock-surface erosion rates.
-All cosmogenic exposure ages reported here are unmodified from their original publications, and in all cases are based on the isotope production rates.
+Additional uncertainties result from shielding effects related to snow cover and rock surface erosion rates.
+All cosmogenic exposure ages reported here are unmodified from their original publications, and in all cases are based on the same isotope production rates.
 Although there are differences in other calculations, such as altitude scaling, shielding and erosion effects, these should be relatively minor (<10% of the age).
-In contrast to exposure ages, 14C ages generally bracket the timing of glacier fluctuations and must be interpreted in context of the morphostratigraphic position of the sample.
-All 14C ages have been calibrated to calendar years using CALIB (v5) (Stuiver and Reimer, 1993) and are reported in cal ka BP (hereafter "ka").
+In contrast to exposure ages, 14C ages generally bracket the timing of glacier fluctuations and must be interpreted in the context of the morphostratigraphic position of the sample.
+All 14C ages have been calibrated to calendar years using CALIB (v5) (Stuiver and Reimer, 1993) and are reported in cal. ka BP (hereafter 'ka').
 Most ages are rounded or should be considered approximate at the millennium scale, even where this is not stated explicitly.